nbren12/python-packaging-rodeo/README.md

 - cartopy - has many system dependencies
 -  `<random pypi package>`.
 This can be easily installed by `pip install`, but isn't in most distributions.
 The tool docrep is a good example.

 Typically, one will need to use several package managers to handle this situation.
-The Rodeo sees if there is any ONE tool that can manage these three dependencies.
+This Rodeo is designed to find ONE tool that can manage these three dependencies in an elegant way.
 To manage a dependency a tool must
 1. be able to install a working  environment
    1. in a reasonable amount of time
 2. be able to lock this installed environment so that it can reproduced at a future date.

-This project tests point 1 quantatively using continuous integration (CI) and assess #2 qualitatively.
+This project tests point 1 quantatively using continuous integration (CI).

-The goal of this project is to compare on Mac (currently not implemented) and linux
+## Package Managers Compared

 1. [anaconda](https://docs.conda.io/en/latest/)
 2. [pip](https://pip.pypa.io/en/stable/)
 3. apt-get (on an ubuntu system)